pereirajoyce/pereirajoyce/README.md

 <p align="left">
   Mineira and a technology enthusiast.
 I moved to Espirito Santo to study Computer Science and improve my knowledge about programming.
-Future front-end dev.
 </p>

 <p align="left">